Mike Tyson vs. Larry Holmes: Aftermath

-Mike Tyson's next fight would take place in Japan's Tokyo Dome against Tony Tubbs, a fight he would easily win by second-round knockout.
-This would finally set up the long-awaited Tyson–Spinks fight.
+Tyson would begin negotiations with lineal champion Michael Spinks not too long after the fight against Holmes.
 Both Spinks and his promoter Butch Lewis would attend the Tyson–Holmes fight, hoping to finally come to an agreement with Tyson's promoter Don King.
 The two sides eventually agreed to a blockbuster deal that would pay Spinks $13.5 million and Tyson at least $20 million.
+Before he would fight Spinks, Tyson would make a mandatory defense of his title in Tokyo against Tony Tubbs, who was also looking to regain the heavyweight championship after having lost it; Tyson won by knockout in the second round.

-Larry Holmes would announce his second retirement immediately after his loss to Tyson.
-In 1991, the now 41-year-old Holmes would again come out of retirement to launch a successful comeback.
+After suffering what would prove to be the only knockout loss in his career, Holmes went back into retirement immmediately following the fight.
+However, he would come back for a second time in 1991.
 He would win his next 5 fights before facing undefeated Olympic Gold Medalist Ray Mercer on February 7, 1992.
 In an upset, Holmes would defeat Mercer by unanimous decision and earn the right to face Undisputed Heavyweight Champion Evander Holyfield.
 Though Holmes went the distance with the younger Holyfield, he was unable to pull off the victory as Holyfield won the fight via unanimous decision.